Lightning Myths and Facts

 Protection Concepts: 1993, SAND94-0311, Sandia Natl Lab, Albuquerque

-- Cape Canaveral Air Force Station/Kennedy Space Center
+- Cape Canaveral Air Force Station/Kennedy Space Center has documented lightning traveling almost 90 miles outward in the thunderstorm anvil.

 - How far can you see lightning?
 According to Cape Canaveral/Kennedy